Schlenges/lvl-up-java/readme.md

 ## About

-A trimmed down version of the original [Lvl Up application](https://github.com/Schlenges/lvl-up) using Java, SpringBoot and Thymeleaf.
+A trimmed down version of the original [Lvl Up application](https://github.com/Schlenges/lvl-up) using Java, Spring Boot and Thymeleaf.

 ## Installation